ZoeLeBlanc/IntroToDH2020/week4/python_fundamentals2.md

 To first define a class, we need to use the keyword `class` followed by the name of the class (which can be anything!) and then a semi colon.
 All the logic of the class is indented (just like with functions, loops, and conditionals) and then we call the class similar to a function, using its name and parentheses to pass arguments to the class.

 In this case, since the class has no actual logic in it, just the keyword `pass`, nothing actually happens.
-For any class, when you invoke it, it executes the `__init__` method, which is another built in method from Python.
+For any class, when you invoke it, it executes the `__init__` method, which is another built in method from Python (this one is called a **constructor** method).
 Thus, since our example above didn't define any logic for the built-in `__init__` method, nothing happened.

 ## Simple Class